SirWaffle/cpp-near-dedupe/README.md

 this project was thrown together in a few days and fueled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
-- thread pools
 - contiguous blocks of hashed values
 - better readme
 - more commandline arguments for more options
 - better error checking
 - handle various arrow formats
-- more perf and ram optimizations
 - handle different CPU intrinsics for more hardware support
 - unit tests
 - check for file write permissions on output folder *before* its ready to write out at end of crunching